postgres-ai/postgres-checkup/HELP.md

 # L. DB Schema Analysis

 The reports of this group are designed for architectural checks, which are crucial for making decisions on changing the structure of the database in the face of a growing amount of data.

 ### L001 Table Sizes

-Displays the size of tables and their components (indexes, toast, the table itself).
+Displays the size of tables and their components (indexes, TOAST, the table itself).

-Answers the questions:
+> - Questions worth answering:
-- Does the size of indexes for each table not exceed heap (with toast) size?
+>     - Does the size of indexes for each table not exceed heap (with toast) size?
-- Are there any non-indexes tables which size is > 10 MiB?
+>     - Are there any non-indexes tables which size is > 10 MiB?
-- Are there any non-partitioned tables of size > 100 GiB?
+>     - Are there any non-partitioned tables of size > 100 GiB?

 ### L003 Integer (int2, int4) Out-of-range Risks in PKs

 Shows primary keys with risks of integer capacity overflow (reached above 10%).
 If the capacity of the primary key is exhausted, this will most likely lead to the shutdown of the service.

 This report helps to protect the database from disaster on integer overflow.